Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - Paper Structure

 The paper is divided into two sections.
 Section one covers the major theoretical perspectives on this topic.
-Section two deals with the trajectory of war since 1945.
-Topics covered include: the Korean and Vietnam wars, the intra-Communist bloc wars and the various crises (nuclear and non-nuclear) involving the U.S, the Soviet Union and, where relevant, China, Korea, Vietnam and Cuba.
-For the post-Cold War era, the paper coves the dynamics of the U.S. Liberal Order, US-China Relations and China’s Rise, and nuclear proliferation, with reference to the North Korean Case.
+Section two deals with the trajectory of war in the international system since 1945.
+Topics covered include: the Korean and Vietnam wars, the intra-Communist bloc wars, and the various crises (nuclear and non-nuclear) involving the U.S, the Soviet Union and, where relevant, China, Korea, Vietnam and Cuba.
+For the post-Cold War era, the paper covers the dynamics of the U.S. Liberal Order, US-China Relations, China’s Rise, Russia's military intervention in its periphery, and nuclear proliferation, with reference to the North Korean Case.

 eReserve on Blackboard.